 Check Your Chain

 The chain goes through quite a bit of abuse over the years even when you aren't living on a coast, so it's important to keep diligent with maintenance.
 A good sealant will provide a protective coating over the metal while keeping the chain oiled.
 One that comes highly recommended is Boeshield T9, a sealant that the company Boeing produced.
 This product keeps your chain from gaining rust, provides waterproofing and effectively lubricates your cables.
+You can also check out our blog post offering tips to remove and prevent rust on bikes.

 All together it only takes a little bit of time and effort to keep your bike well maintained and with the information provided in this article it will take a lot more than coastal weather to break your bike down.
 So enjoy that great view first thing in the morning, your bike can handle whatever adventure awaits you.